 their suitability; read and accurately summarize the general scientific literature of psychology.

-5.2 Use appropriate software to produce understandable reports of the psychological literature, methods, and statistical and qualitative analyses in APA or other appropriate style, including graphic representations of data.
+5.2 Use appropriate software to produce understandable reports of the psychological literature, methods, and statistical and qualitative analysis in APA or other appropriate style, including graphic representations of data.

 5.3 Use information and technology ethically and responsibly.